Healthy Homes Assessment Naenae

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into in force on July 1, 2021?
-Landlords are now required to make sure that their Naenae rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties must be fully conforming by the 1st July 2024.
+Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords now have to ensure their Naenae rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties must be fully certified by 1 July 2024.

-We can evaluate your rental property to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we will advise you or your property manager about any work needed to be completed. needs to be done, and provide the report with all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we’ll advise you or your property manager about any tasks that needs to be done, and offer a report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7,200 plus additional healthier homes relevant fines.
+Failure to fulfill the requirements under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of up to $7,200 in addition to any healthier homes related fines.

-We are fully independent assessors of rental properties, as well as completely qualified to assess both Healthy Homes and Homefit.
+We are completely independent assessors of rental property, as well as fully certified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6777